craeckor/craeckor/README.md

 My name is craeckor

-All my profiles like Steam or Discord are Visible under [craeckor-little-link.craeckor.io](https://craeckor-little-link.craeckor.io).
+All my profiles like Steam or Discord are visible under [craeckor-little-link.craeckor.io](https://craeckor-little-link.craeckor.io).

 ### 📫 How to reach me:

 Want to send me a Mail?
 Noo Problem!: [craeckor@craeckor.io](mailto:craeckor@craeckor.io).

-Want to chat with my?
+Want to chat with me?
 My Discord: `craeckor`, direct link: [craeckor](https://discord.com/users/431468057219694595).